Principal Investigator

 Was: PhD Student

-Now: Faculty Member, Utah State University
+Now: Faculty Member, Cornell Universtiy

 Lil M left beaches and cloacas for mountains and ears.
 She enjoys studying the mechanisms responsible for behaviors we see in nature.
 Molly is currently investigating the forces driving ear loss in frogs.
 Lil M brings down the average height in the lab, but brings up our mean athletic ability.